SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-Swift provides a :newTerm:`default initializer` for any structure or base class that provides default values for all of its properties, and does not provide at least one initializer itself.
+Swift provides a :newTerm:`default initializer` for any structure or base class that provides default values for all of its properties and does not provide at least one initializer itself.
 The default initializer simply creates a new instance with all of its properties set to their default values.